ManuelSerna/uark-honors-thesis/README.md

 ## Project
 To run the program, you must first execute ```run.sh```.
 Follow the prompts given by the script to record data, plot a certain letter, and classify a drawing.
+In the ```letters``` directory, you will find 33 sub-directories named after each of the letters (accented letters are named using the convention defined earlier).
+In each directory for each letter there are PNG and JSON files to represent the drawing and time series of the drawing, respectively.